Thank you to everyone who took part in our community engagement on parking in Bayside.

 Providing car parking to meet the demands of all road users is one of Council’s biggest challenges.

-We began the process of developing a draft Parking Strategy with a community engagement program to better understand our community’s parking needs and priorities and how we can encourage the use of sustainable transport.
+We’ve developed a Parking Strategy through a two-stage community engagement program to better understand our community’s parking needs and priorities and how we can encourage the use of sustainable transport.

 Almost all respondents owned a car, with most households having two cars.
 Most park their cars on their property overnight, but 21% parking partly or solely on the street.
 Almost all respondents with a car hold a Bayside parking permit, with most households holding two permits.
 12% held a disabled parking permit, with the most common feedback on the disabled parking permit system being that it worked fairly or well (25%).